ericklein/air_quality/readme.md

 ### Purpose
-Air Quality (aka AQ) samples and logs device temperature, humidity, and if available, co2 levels
+Air Quality (aka AQ) samples local temperature, humidity, and if connected to the appropriate sensor, CO2 (carbon dioxide) levels.
+It can log this data to a number of network endpoints.
+It can also display the local outdoor weather to compliment local sensor readings.

 ### Features
 ![Screenshot](readme/ui_mar23.jpg)